Pregnancy

 • Pfizer or Moderna COVID-19 vaccines – given at any stage of pregnancy as 2 doses 3-6 weeks apart for Pfizer and 2 doses 4-6 weeks apart for Moderna

-If a pregnant woman becomes infected with some diseases, her unborn baby can be harmed.
-Newborn children can also be harmed if their mothers have an infection.
+If a pregnant person becomes infected with some diseases, their unborn baby can be harmed.
+Newborn children can also be harmed if their birth-parent has an infection.

 Examples of infections that are harmful to babies include: